OfficeDev/generator-office/README.md

 The generator is intented to be run from within a folder where you want the project scaffolding created.
 This can be in the root of the current folder or within a subfolder.

 > Note: Office Add-ins must be hosted, even in development, in a **HTTPS** site.
-You can create a simple HTTPS hosted site using Node.js using the [nodehttps](https://www.npmjs.com/package/generator-nodehttps) generator.
+Refer to the section [Running the Generated Site](/OfficeDev/generator-office#running-the-generated-site) below for details.

 ## Sub Generators